easegress-io/easegress/doc/cookbook/mqtt_proxy.md

       2: device
       3: status
 ```
-In MQTT, there are multi-levels in topic.
+In MQTT, there are multi-levels in a topic.
 Topic mapping is used to map MQTT topic to Kafka topic with headers.
 For example:
 ```
 MQTT multi-level topics:
 - beijing/car/123/log